Hawaiʻi Stewardship Training

 The intentional movement and physical demand of hula requires the dancer to understand their environment through the embodiment of our natural elements.

 Kaʻao are a form of narrative storytelling, anchored in Hawaiʻi place names, characters and relationships; encapsulating countless generations of environmental knowledge.
-Careful study of kaʻao illicit interpretations and connections across global, regional and personal scales.
+Careful study of kaʻao elicit interpretations and connections across global, regional and personal scales.

 since we opned our doors in 2016